 Professional Claims Management From Start to Finish

 This is more than just knowing the proper BCBA billing codes.
 A third-party provider must always manage the entire claims process professionally and comprehensively.
 That includes coordinating with insurers to confirm all claims are accepted, often providing verification of benefits in advance of coordinated care.
-Then, third-party claims management should also manage the process until payment is made, providing follow-up services with insurers as needed.
+Third-party claims management should also manage the process until payment is made, providing follow-up services with insurers as needed.
 Knowing the proper BCBA billing codes also removes the stress of all billing matters.

 Denial Reduction to Streamline Revenue